Thornton Willis: The Wedge Paintings

-In 1979, Thornton Willis exhibited his “Wedge” Paintings at the 55 Mercer Street Gallery where the work attracted the attention of British collectors, Robin Symes, and Charles and Doris Saatchi.
-He showed the “Wedge” paintings at the Sidney Janis Gallery, NYC, in 1980 is an exhibition entitled “Seven Young Americans” curated by Sam Hunter which included friend and fellow artist Sean Scully.
+In 1979, Willis exhibited his "Wedge" Paintings at the 55 Mercer Street Gallery where the work attracted the attention of British collectors, Robin Symes, and Charles and Doris Saatchi.
+He showed the "Wedge" paintings at the Sidney Janis Gallery in New York City in 1980 in an exhibition titled "Seven Young Americans" curated by Sam Hunter which included his friend and fellow artist Sean Scully.
 In 1980 he had a one-person show at the Oscarsson Hood Gallery who would represent the artist until 1986.
-In 1980 he met the European dealer, Claes Nordenhake, and exhibited his “Wedge” paintings in Malmo, Sweden, Gothenburg, Sweden and Helsinki, Finland and Geneva, Switzerland.
+In 1980 he met the European dealer, Claes Nordenhake, and exhibited his "Wedge" paintings in Malmo, Sweden, Gothenburg, Sweden, Helsinki, Finland, and Geneva, Switzerland.